shaligramk/shaligramk.github.io/_posts/2024-04-02-mobile-automation-frameworks.md

 ### Pros:

 - **Native Integration:** Espresso integrates tightly with the Android testing framework, allowing for seamless interaction with UI components and access to platform-specific features.
+Espresso test is within the application and it is aware of all the layers of the application.
+So you can mock certain layers of app, more like a white-box testing

 - **Speed:** Tests written in Espresso are known for their speed and efficiency, as they interact directly with UI components.

+- **The Shifting:** will be very much useful as Espresso supports testing activities outside the app like camera, browser and dialer etc which appium does not support.

+- **Toast:** Espresso you can test toast message, auto complete and dialogs which are outside app.

 ### Cons: